-Florida Nursing: 3 Reasons Why It’s Great to Be an RN in the Sunshine State
+Florida Nursing: 3 Great Reasons for Becoming a Nurse in the Sunshine State

-Not all jobs make a positive impact on the world.
-It’s even rarer to find a job that allows you to see that positive impact up close, but nursing is one of those special professions.
+Not all jobs provide an opportunity to make a positive impact on the world.
+Even fewer allow you to see that positive impact up close, but nursing is one of those special professions.

-If you’ve got the nursing itch, now is a great time to pursue it.
-As you’ll see in our research below, nursing is in demand on average nationwide, especially in Florida.
-With its steady influx of retirees from out of state and the ongoing retirement of the baby boomer generation of nurses, the Sunshine State is a strong contender for being one of the top states to start a nursing career in.
+If you think you might have the nursing itch, now is a great time to pursue it—particularly in the Sunshine State.
+With its steady influx of retirees from out of state and the ongoing retirement of the baby boomer generation of nurses, Florida is a strong contender for being one of the top states to start a nursing career.
 But that’s just scratching the surface—let’s take a closer look at some of the top reasons Florida is a great state for nurses.

 3 Big reasons why you should pursue a nursing career in Florida

 We’ve got good news for anyone considering launching a nursing career in Florida.
 Keep reading for some compelling things to consider.